 If you find setting up rules to be a pain, don’t worry, a couple of these apps even let you download rules setup by other fellow users.

-If you think that having a lock screen is important but also annoying at times, Skiplock might be the best solution for you.
-Skiplock can automatically disable your lockscreen when it’s running on a particular WiFi network.
+If you think that having a lock screen is essential but also annoying at times, Skiplock might be the best solution for you.
+Skiplock can automatically disable your lock screen when it’s running on a particular WiFi network.

 If you think your device is a little too bright or too dim for your eyes in certain environments, you may want to try this app.
 Velis Auto Brightness not only uses the app to adjust your device’s brightness settings automatically based on light sensitivity to the surrounding environment, it also lets you control your brightness settings at every ambient level.

-You can then send your phone recordings to your email or to delete recordings that are not as important to save space in your phone.
-Alternatively, you can mark important recordings to prevent it from automatically being deleted.
+You can then send your phone recordings to your email or to delete recordings that are not as important to save space on your phone.
+Alternatively, you can mark essential records to prevent it from automatically being deleted.

-You can use it to turn off bluetooth, silence your phone, disable data when you’re at the office, home or outside.
-You can even set it to read aloud incoming text messages for you or make a quick photo upload to your favourite social network by simply shaking your phone.
+You can use it to turn off Bluetooth, silence your phone, disable data when you’re at the office, home, or outside.
+You can even set it to read aloud incoming text messages for you or make a quick photo upload to your favorite social network by simply shaking your phone.